 The Onset Bay Center draws on a complex of scenic, diverse natural lands on Onset Bay, all anchored and supported by the Onset Bathhouse headquarters on Onset Beach.
-Protected lands at Wickets Island, Burgess Point, and Shell Point Marshes will be core destinations for the center’s on-the-water programming.
+Protected lands at Wickets Island, Burgess Point, and Shell Point Marshes are core destinations for the center’s on-the-water programming.

 Onset Bathhouse Headquarters

-The Coalition is transforming the 19th century Onset Bathhouse into a 21st century facility that honors the building’s original intent while actively providing educational and community services, including:
+The Coalition transformed the 19th century Onset Bathhouse into a 21st century facility that honors the building’s original intent while actively providing educational and community services, including: